oroinc/platform/src/Oro/Bundle/SearchBundle/README.md

 ```
 Acme\DemoBundle\Entity\Product:
     alias: demo_product                                      # Alias for 'from' keyword in advanced search
-    flexible_manager: demo_product_manager                   # Indexed for search by parameter in mapping config.
     search_template: AcmeDemoBundle:result.html.twig         # Template to use in search result page for this entity type
     label: Demo products                                     # Label for entity to identify entity in search results
     route: